robototes/RapidReact2022/README.md

 ### Credits

-Thanks to [Bevy](https://github.com/bevyengine/bevy/issues/2373) for the License and Contribution sections in the README
+Thanks to [Bevy](https://github.com/bevyengine/bevy/issues/2373) for the License and Contribution sections in the README.